 Barry Bonds Net Worth

-Highlights: In a professional career that spanned from 1986 to 2007, Barry Bonds was presented with the National League (NL) Most Valuable Player Award seven times, including four consecutively, both of which are records.
+He went on to enjoy a professional career that spanned from 1986 to 2007.
+In addition to the Pittsburgh Pirates, he also played for the San Francisco Giants from 1993 to 2007.
+During his career, Bonds was presented with the National League (NL) Most Valuable Player Award seven times, including four consecutively, both of which are records.
 Furthermore, he is a 14-time All-Star and 8-time Gold Glove Award-winner.
 He is regarded to be one of the greatest baseball players of all-time.
 He holds many other MLB records, including most career home runs (762), most home runs in a single season (73, set in 2001), most career walks (2,558), and most career intentional walks (688).
 Despite his baseball accomplishments, Bonds was not elected into the Baseball Hall of Fame in his first year of eligibility on the ballot.
-He spent his later professional years shrouded by controversy, as he was as a central figure in baseball's steroids scandal.
+He spent his later professional years shrouded by controversy, as he was a central figure in baseball's steroids scandal.

 Salary History and Career Earnings: During his career, Barry Bonds earned $188,245,322 in salary alone.
 His peak earnings year was 2005 when he earned $22 million in base salary.
 That's the same as earning around $30 million in today's dollars.